-In the light of current times, the Foundation is broadening its field of exploration to include ecological issues through a series of online and live conversations “Word of Makers: facing the ecological crisis”.
+In the light of current times, the Foundation is broadening its field of exploration to include ecological issues through a series of online and live conversations “Creators facing the climate emergency”.
 Artists, scientists and searchers are invited to question today’s world and create new narratives to draw more desirable futures:

 – Which commitment and responsibility do the artist and the philosopher have regarding this crisis?

 – How are artistic and writing practices impacted?
 Which behaviour should individually and collectively be implemented?